Subhas Chandra Pattanayak

 The rival tongues in Bengal, Madhya Pradesh and Madras had to concede defeat on the base of this reality and the British had to correct the wrong it had committed.
 The motherland of the Oriya race emerged as the modern State of Orissa even though various patches of Oriya speaking tracks were left out under circumstances then beyond control.

-In this context, my essay in Oriya on the role of mass media in creation of modern Orissa digs out forgotten and mostly unseen episodes in the annals of formation of modern Orissa.
-Rarest of the rare documents are dealt with here in a hope against hope that those of the present generation of Oriyas who are not ashamed of having a Chief Minister for ten years though he is known for having not known Oriya language and though during his tenure the Oriya language has been forced to languish under official negligence and Orissa’s immense mineral wealth and landed properties have gone into hands of non-Oriyas and foreigners exactly as was happening in the British days, may know how painstakingly the State was created and may rise to the occasion to save it from exploiters’ grip.
+In this context, my essay in Oriya on the role of mass media in creation of modern Orissa, lying unpublished since 2005 following my cancer operation in All India Institute of Medical Sciences, New Delhi and situational displacement of the draft, I am publishing it online.
+It digs out forgotten and mostly unseen episodes in the annals of formation of modern Orissa.
+Rarest of the rare documents are dealt with here in a hope against hope that those of the present generation of Oriyas who are not ashamed of having a Chief Minister for so many years though he is known for having not known Oriya language and though during his tenure the Oriya language has been forced to languish under official negligence and Orissa’s immense mineral wealth and landed properties have gone into hands of non-Oriyas and foreigners exactly as was happening in the British days, may know how painstakingly the State was created and may rise to the occasion to save it from exploiters’ grip.

 Meant for the Oriyas, here is the essay.